Hanseltu/crest-env/README.md

 # README #

-This repository is the mirror of [crest](https://github.com/jburnim/crest) work well in ubuntu 18.04.
+This repository is the mirror of [crest](https://github.com/jburnim/crest) worked well in ubuntu 18.04.

 ### To Start ###